CVOR Travel Nurse Jobs in Kansas

 Why Take CVOR Travel Nurse Jobs in Kansas?

-Kansas is an NLC compact state, which gives travelers with a compact license a direct path to Kansas assignments without waiting on a separate license application — and that speed matters in CVOR, where cardiac programs tend to have urgent needs tied to case volume, a staff departure, or a program expansion.
-The state’s cardiac surgery work concentrates where the population does: Wichita carries the largest standalone metro program, while the Kansas City metro — including the fast-growing Overland Park suburbs on the Kansas side — feeds a cluster of cardiac centers that stay steadily busy, with Topeka rounding out the mix as the capital.
+Kansas is an NLC compact state, which gives travelers with a compact license a direct path to Kansas assignments without waiting on a separate license application.
+In CVOR that speed is worth a lot, since cardiac programs usually post urgent needs when case volume climbs, when someone resigns, or when a program expands.
+The state’s cardiac surgery work concentrates where the population does.
+Wichita carries the largest standalone metro program, while the Kansas City metro, including the fast-growing Overland Park suburbs on the Kansas side, feeds a cluster of cardiac centers that stay steadily busy, with Topeka rounding out the mix as the capital.
 That gives a CVOR traveler a few distinct markets to choose between without a long drive in between.

 What a Typical CVOR Assignment Looks Like in Kansas

-Most Kansas CVOR contracts run about 13 weeks with options to extend, and you’ll typically circulate or scrub open-heart cases on a day-shift block with call layered on top.
-The case mix leans toward coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the bigger academic programs in Wichita and the Kansas City metro running the widest variety.
-Expect a quick orientation — facilities here hire CVOR travelers who can walk in, pick up the surgeon cards and pump protocols fast, and start carrying cases almost right away.
+A Kansas CVOR contract usually means 13 weeks, extension possible, circulating or scrubbing open-heart cases on a day-shift block with call on top.
+You’ll see coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the bigger academic programs in Wichita and the Kansas City metro running the widest variety.
+Orientation moves fast here.
+The facilities that hire CVOR travelers do it because a good one can pick up the surgeon cards and pump protocols in days and start carrying cases right away.

-Call comes with the territory in CVOR, and Kansas is no exception — cardiac emergencies don’t keep business hours.
-Most contracts carry call on top of your scheduled shifts, and that callback pay adds real money to your weekly total (more on the specifics in the FAQs below).
-The day-to-day is high-acuity and detail-driven: you’re running the sterile field in a room packed with specialized equipment, locked in with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
+Call is part of the job in CVOR, Kansas included, since cardiac emergencies ignore business hours.
+Most contracts carry call on top of your scheduled shifts, and that callback pay fattens the weekly check (more on the specifics in the FAQs below).
+Day to day, the work is high-acuity and detail-driven: you’re running the sterile field in a room packed with specialized equipment, locked in with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
 If that’s where you do your best work, the cardiac programs in Kansas have plenty of it.

 CVOR Travel Nurse Pay in Kansas

 CVOR contracts are among the better-paying lanes in travel nursing, and Kansas holds its own.
-The mix of technical complexity, call requirements, and steady facility demand keeps rates up.
+Technical complexity, call requirements, and steady facility demand keep rates up.
 Based on current market data, weekly pay for CVOR travel nurses generally lands in the $2,500 to $3,350 per week range, with the exact number driven by facility, call structure, shift, and your experience level.
 Contracts with heavy call at the busiest cardiac programs tend to push toward the top of that range.
-Here’s the Kansas angle worth doing the math on: a lower cost of living across much of the state means a housing stipend that feels tight elsewhere can stretch further here, so your real take-home often looks better than the headline weekly number alone.
+The Kansas angle worth doing the math on: a lower cost of living across much of the state means a housing stipend that feels tight elsewhere can stretch further here, so your real take-home often looks better than the headline weekly number alone.

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — the taxable rate, the stipends, the call structure — so you’re looking at real numbers for the actual contract.
+Remember that pay moves with the market and the season, so read that range as a starting point rather than a promise.
+Before anything gets signed, your Junxion recruiter goes over the entire package with you: taxable rate, stipends, call structure.
+Real numbers, actual contract.
 Here’s what a Junxion CVOR package in Kansas usually includes:

 • Health, dental, and vision insurance